cpohagwu/timeseries_agent/README.md

 We provide two interactive Colab tutorials to help you get started:
 1. [Basic Tutorial](https://colab.research.google.com/github/cpohagwu/timeseries_agent/blob/main/examples/timeseries_agent_tutorial.ipynb) - Walks through a complete example of training and testing a time series agent.
 2. [Tuner Tutorial](https://colab.research.google.com/github/cpohagwu/timeseries_agent/blob/main/examples/timeseries_agent_tuner_tutorial.ipynb) - Shows how to use the ModelTuner to find optimal hyperparameters for your agent.
+3. [Genetic Tuner Tutorial](https://colab.research.google.com/github/cpohagwu/timeseries_agent/blob/main/examples/timeseries_agent_genetic_tuner_tutorial.ipynb) - Shows how to use the GeneticTuner to find optimal hyperparameters for your agent.
+The genetic tuner uses evolutionary algorithms with diversity scoring and simulated annealing to efficiently explore the parameter space.

 ## Using Your Own Data